theneva/dissertation/src/establish-framework.md

 An important discussion that is not handled by this thesis is whether services should be directly available to the public, or behind a firewall with functionality exposed through a public API per _system_ that serves as a specification of the system itself.
 Request authentication is an important factor that may impact the overall performance of the system considerably, as interdependent microservices will sometimes make repeated calls to the same endpoints.

 The obvious downside of building a public API to expose functionality per system is that building the API itself may take considerable time: it is yet another application to configure, develop, and maintain.
-Upsides of using a public API include the abillities to handle user authentication per system; short-circuit requests to failing services and provide reasonable responses; and combine requests to multiple services on the server environment, where developers have control over the computing resources, as opposed to in a client such as a web browser.
+Upsides of using a public API include the abilities to handle user authentication per system; short-circuit requests to failing services and provide reasonable responses; and combine requests to multiple services on the server environment, where developers have control over the computing resources, as opposed to in a client such as a web browser.

 ## Conclusion: The framework